-Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in in the East Bay should know about it.
-While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is inviting.
+Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in the East Bay should know about it.
+During the end of summer and early fall, kid-friendly concerts are held in the park some evenings.
+While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is also inviting.

 Memorial Park Features:

 Location: 1325 Portland Ave.
 Albany 94706